 The majority of the hotels do not have direct access by boat.
 It will therefore not always be possible to be dropped off by a water taxi at the front door with your luggage.
 Most likely, you will have to carry your luggage yourself across one or more stepped bridges.
 So travel light if you don’t want your arrival to spoil your whole trip.
-Unfortunately, many bridges don’t have a ramp, so if you’re in a wheelchair, you’ll have to choose your place of stay and plan your routes very well in advance.
+Unfortunately, many bridges don’t have a ramp, so if you’re in a wheelchair, you’ll have to choose your place of stay and plan your routes very well in advance with these maps of accessible routes.
 On a positive note, Gondolas4all has created a gondola which is accessible with a wheelchair.

 You cannot hail a water taxi just like you would do with a land taxi in a big city.
 There are only specific places where they are allowed to pick up guests.